RohanAlexander/telling_stories_with_data/_book/97-assessment 2.md

   - Create a well-organized folder with appropriate sub-folders, add it to GitHub, and then prepare a PDF using R Markdown with these sections (you are welcome to use this [starter folder](https://github.com/RohanAlexander/starter_folder)): title, author, date, abstract, introduction, data, results, discussion, and references.
   - The aspects that you focus on in your paper could be the same aspects that you replicated, but they do not need to be.
 Follow the direction of the paper, but make it your own.
 That means you should ask a slightly different question, or answer the same question in a slightly different way, but still use the same dataset.
   - Include the DOI of your replication in your paper and a link to the GitHub repo that underpins your paper.
-  - The results section should convey findings.
-  - The discussion should include three or four sub-sections that each focus on an interesting point, and there should be another sub-section on the weaknesses of your paper, and another on potential next steps for it.
+  - The discussion should include three or four sub-sections that each focus on a point you find interesting, and there should be another sub-section on the weaknesses of your paper and next steps for your paper.
   - In the discussion section, and any other relevant section, please be sure to discuss ethics and bias, with reference to relevant literature.
   - The paper should be well-written, draw on relevant literature, and explain all technical concepts.
 Pitch it at an educated, but non-specialist, audience.
   - Use appendices for supporting, but not critical, material.